colinbdclark/osc.js/README.md

 osc.js is a library for reading and writing [Open Sound Control](http://opensoundcontrol.org) messages in JavaScript.
 It works in both Node.js and in a web browser.

+osc.js is maintained by [Colin Clark](https://colinclark.org).
+Please respect his unpaid labour (and that of other open source contributors), be kind, share projects you're working on, and consider contributing your own time to help improve the library.

 Why osc.js?
 -----------